Tree fallen onto house damaging roof.

 Losses incurred in designated disaster areas are afforded an extra level of flexibility when it comes to claiming a tax deduction.
 In these cases, taxpayers can either claim the tax deduction in the year of the event or accelerate the deduction into the prior year.
 This special provision is only available to areas designated as eligible for federal relief under the Stafford Disaster Relief and Emergency Assistance Act – visit fema.gov/disasters for a list of eligible locations.

 While disaster losses are typically “sustained” in the year of the event itself, it’s possible the loss will be considered sustained in a following year.
-For example, if a disaster loss is incurred but there is a reasonable prospect for recovery, the loss that may be reimbursed is not considered sustained until after that reimbursement amount becomes reasonably certain – even if it extends into the next calendar year.
+For example, if a disaster loss is incurred but there is a reasonable prospect for recovery, the loss is not considered sustained until after that reimbursement amount becomes reasonably certain – even if it extends into the next calendar year.

 Once the reimbursement is finalized and the year the loss is sustained is determined, taxpayers have an option to report the loss on the tax return for that year or the prior tax year.
 The deadline for making this election is six months after the original due date, excluding extensions, for filing that prior year tax return.